 Beer is, naturally, a rising agent.
 So, when you start baking bread with beer, you need to make sure you’re not putting in too many rising agents.
-When a bread rises too much, you lose all the structure and the bread will fall, or dip, in the oven and become a soggy, uncookable mess.
+When bread rises too much, you lose all the structure and the bread will fall, or dip, in the oven and become a soggy, uncookable mess.

 Beer is fatless.
 This might not seem like a big deal at first, but for bread making, it’s very important.

-Most liquids, besides water, that you’ll put in bread is your source of fat.
-Fat is flavor, fat is texture, fat is NEEDED.
+Most liquids, besides water, that you’ll put in bread are your source of fat.
+Fat is flavor, fat is texture, and fat is NEEDED.
 So, when you start putting beer in bread, you’re likely going to be substituting for things like milk, buttermilk, and cream.
 This means you need to find a new way of putting fat into your bread.